A Statistical Theory of Contrastive Pre-training and Multimodal Generative AI: Proof of Theorem

 Let $\hnetwork_{\txt,d}^{(0)}\approx h_{\txt,\root}^{(0)}=(\log \P[s|\xi])_{s\in [S]}$.
 The upsampling process is approximated as

-We summarize the network architecture the model class of $(\TF_\vlm^{\bW_{\vlm}},\Adapter)$ as follows.
-We focus on two step training, and the definition of the parameter space $\Parspacevlmone$ for joint training is introduced in \Cref{sec:joint_train_cdm}. \begin{definition}[Eq.~(\ref{eqn:VLM_param_space}), restated] The image transformer network $\TF_{\vlm}^{\bW_\vlm}$ has $2L+1$ blocks of feed forward (\Cref{definition:FullyConnected}) with skip connection, masked self-attention (\Cref{definition:Self-MAttn}) with skip connection, feed forward (\Cref{definition:FullyConnected}) with skip connection, and normalization in this order.
-We say the collection of the parameters of $(\TF_{\vlm}^{\bW_\vlm},\Adapter)$ belongs to $\Parspacevlm$ if the following holds: In each block of the text transformer $\TF_{\vlm}^{\bW_\vlm}$, its two feed forward layers $\FF_1,\FF_2$ and self-attention $\MAttn$ satisfy
+We summarize the network architecture (which slightly differs from the previous one) and the hypothesis class of $(\NN_\txt^{\bW_{\txt}},\Adapter)$ as follows.
+We focus on two step training, and the definition of the parameter space $\Parspacevlmone$ for joint training is introduced in \Cref{sec:joint_train_cdm}. \begin{definition}[Eq.~(\ref{eqn:VLM_param_space}), restated] The image transformer network $\TF_{\vlm}$ has $L$ blocks of feed forward (\Cref{definition:FullyConnected}) with skip connection, masked self-attention (\Cref{definition:Self-MAttn}) with skip connection, feed forward (\Cref{definition:FullyConnected}) with skip connection, and normalization in this order.
+We say the collection of the parameters of $(\TF_{\vlm},\Adapter)$ belongs to $\Parspacevlm$ if the following holds: In each block of the text transformer $\TF_{\vlm}$, its two feed forward layers $\FF_1,\FF_2$ and self-attention $\MAttn$ satisfy

 Furthermore, the adapter satisfies

 \end{definition}